In this article:

 RAM is a crucial component for immediate data storage and retrieval, offering exceptional processing speed that surpasses that of a hard disk.
 This results in performance enhancements ranging from twenty to a hundred times faster, depending on the specific hardware and task at hand.

-During specific tasks, computer operating systems transfer data from the hard disk to RAM, optimising processing efficiency.
+During specific tasks, computer operating systems transfer data from the hard disk to RAM, optimizing processing efficiency.
 Once the active work with the data is completed, it is converted back into long-term storage.

 For example, when launching Microsoft Word, the application is loaded into RAM, enabling near-instantaneous performance.
 Similarly, accessing a previously saved document involves the operating system retrieving the file from long-term storage and copying the information into RAM, ensuring swift data access.